johnxnguyen/Down/README.md

 // Convert to an attributed string let attributedString = try? down.toAttributedString()
-// NSAttributedString representation of the rendered HTML
+// NSAttributedString representation of the rendered HTML;
+// by default, uses a stylesheet that matches NSAttributedString's default font,
+// but you can override this by passing in your own, using the 'stylesheet:' parameter.

 // Convert to abstract syntax tree let ast = try? down.toAST()